CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 #### 3.To guess at what might be happening inside the Thrust implementation (e.g. allocation, memory copy)
 Answer:
 I guess the inner mechnism of THRUST requires some initialization operations.
 After this step, it reaches to better performance.
-(For int numbers it is also implemented in radix sort algorithm.)

 #### 4.Can you find the performance bottlenecks?
 Answer:
 Yes.
-First I want to mention, When we are doing iterations in scan function, and inside each loop is kernal function like Upsweep, downsweep and scan in device.
-We could see that as the iteration goes on, one phenomena appears:
+First I want to mention, When we are doing iterations in scan function, and inside each loop is kernal function like Upsweep, Downsweep.
+We could see that as the iteration goes on, one phenomenon appears:
 There are several threads idling.
 Since they need to wait those threads which are working to finish there mission, they have to be idling, which causes extra resource allocate.
-My code here to address this problem:
+Paste part of my code here to address this problem:
 ```java
 void scanInDevice(int n, int *devData) {
 		int blockNum = (n + blockSize - 1) / blockSize;